FergusDevelopmentLLC/geodev-node-rest/README.md

 https://expressjs.com/

-Express.js is a popular web framework for Node.js.
-It allows the app to server the map to a client web browser.
-Express.js is minimal, flexible and feature rich.
-Express and the express-promise-router allow for the routes to work in the application, which map to these methods in /routes/fedlandP.js for example.
+Express.js is a popular web framework for Node.js that is minimal, flexible and feature rich.
+It allows the app to serve routes for the REST API and ultimately, the map to a client web browser.
+For example, here are the routes to serve all the fedlands data and fedlands for a specific owner_code. ([/routes/fedlandsP.js](https://github.com/FergusDevelopmentLLC/geodev-node-rest/blob/master/routes/fedlandsP.js))

 ![](http://storage3.static.itmages.com/i/17/0725/h_1501007924_4975495_35ef084978.png)